top of page

 Trying to substantially change and develop your sound without an awareness of the body is the most common way I have seen injuries arise.
 Injury from drum set playing is real, again, often going unnoticed.
 Nearly every drummer today is moving in ways that could lay the groundwork for injury and become become detrimental to playing ability as years go by.

-Bad movement compounds on itself, which results in the deterioration and regression of one’s ability on the drum set.
+Unhealthy movement compounds on itself, which results in the deterioration and regression of one’s ability on the drum set over time.
 Many drummers rationalize these injuries, because they are searching for the cause of their problems from the perspective of the lack of body awareness that got them into that state in the first place.

 For now, it’s up to us to change our situation.